Hec-KuFlow/KuFlow-ExtractInvoiceData/README.md

 ## Testing

-We can test all that we have done by running the “worker.py” (*like pressing **F5** in Visual Studio Code*) using the interpreter correspondig of your virtual environment:
+We can test all that we have done by running the “worker.py” (*like pressing **F5** in Visual Studio Code*) using the interpreter correspondig of your virtual environment, in our case  `Python 3.11.2('.venv':poetry)`:

 <div class="text--center">